 I read volume one book of Our Vietnam Wars.
 I was very impressed with the 100 stories that were presented in it and the fact that it was the experience with most common guys.

 After reading the book I contacted Bill and told him I was interested in being included in any future books.

 I was very pleased with the results of the book.
 It is great to see all these people who probably did not do a lot of discussion about the time they served in Vietnam giving their stories here.
 It’s served as a great way to get a feel of what happened all over the country to a wide and diverse portion of our society.

-What Bill Brown accomplished in this book was to paint an accurate picture of all aspects of involvement from the men and women who served in this war.
+What Bill Brown accomplished in Our Vietnam Wars was to paint an accurate picture of all aspects of involvement from the men and women who served in this war.
 The “machinery” of war involves so many levels of effort, and Bill provided us with those experiences through the eyes of the G.I.’s who did them.
 This gives a greater perspective on what it involves to “go to war”!
 It also gives us another glimpse of what we had to endure not only serving over there but also dealing with the rejection, or even hostility to us in returning home.
 If we, as a society, have learned nothing else, it is to respect and recognize the effort of our military.
 Regardless of our perspective.

 About the Author